-I will organize small group sessions and office hours during the semester.
-While, attendance is not mandatory, in my experience, successful students are present (physically and mentally) and participate in all class activities.
+While attendance is not mandatory, in my experience, successful students are present (physically and mentally) and participate in all class activities.
 Multi-tasking when you are listening to recorded lectures will not help you learn from this course.
-Since this course is completely asynchronous, you need to be organized and complete weekly tasks on schedule to be successful.
+If you are organized and complete weekly tasks on schedule you will be successful.

-Email me (through Canvas) anytime you have a question.
+Email me (through Canvas) anytime you have a question or concern.
 I welcome student emails and respond to them as soon as I see them.
-I love interacting with my students, so please do not hesitate to reach out if you have any questions or concerns at any time during the semester.